Jump to sectionWhat is workplace wellness?

 For example, focus on learning to cook new meals or incorporating healthier alternatives into people’s diets — don’t encourage employees to just track numbers on a scale.

 The point of these programs shouldn’t be weight loss.

 - Cooking and food prep hacks

-Create a guide to the technology and employee communities that can augment and support a weight-loss effort.
+Create a guide to the technology and employee communities that can augment and support employees’ efforts to improve their nutrition and adapt a new, healthier way of eating long-term.
 This is especially powerful if they are offered at a discount to employees.

 3. Smoking cessation programs

 Fewer and fewer workplaces allow smoking on the premises.
 So, supporting your employees who are ready to quit could be an effective way to support their wellness.
 It can also reduce their risk of health conditions such as heart disease.

 Again, check with your insurance provider to see if they offer smoking cessation counseling or programming.